What is Sport and

 Seek external funding, attend conferences, join professional organizations, and participate in professional development activities that contribute to the growth of sport and exercise psychology. |

-Seek external funding, present at conferences, publish, join professional organizations, and participate in professional development activities that contribute to the growth of sport and exercise psychology.
+Seek external funding, present at conferences, publish, join professional organizations, and participate in professional development activities that contribute to the growth of sport psychology.
 Serve as a role model and leader for undergraduate and master’s-level students working in the lab.

 |